 If the item requires a minimum age for purchase, the Age Verification use case is executed.

 If the item is a price required item, the Price Required use case is executed.

+If the item is a quantity required item, the Quantity Capture use case is executed.

 If the item is a customer required item, the Customer use case is executed.